 How Renting Works

-We offer a rental service to allow people to try keeping chooks to see if it suits them without having to commit to keeping them permanently.
+When Rentachook is operational (see note on the home page about writing a book) we offer a rental service to allow people to try keeping chooks to see if it suits them without having to commit to keeping them permanently.

 Like a try-before-you-buy option, what happens is you buy the Eco-Coop package outright (a coop, 2 hens, feeder, waterer, food and straw) but have 6 weeks to decide if keeping chooks is right for you, your lifestyle, your garden etc.